Quick Facts: Earning an Ed.D. in Maryland

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) tracks employment & salary data for K-12 education administrators and postsecondary education administrators across the USA.
+The Bureau of Labor Statistics (BLS) tracks employment & salary data for kindergarten through secondary education administrators and postsecondary education administrators across the USA.
 Maryland employs a respectable number of administrators, especially for a small state.
 The Washington-Arlington-Alexandria, DC-VA-MD-WV and Philadelphia-Camden-Wilmington, PA-NJ-DE-MD metropolitan areas are predictable job hotspots for both categories.

-- You can dig deeper into these numbers by visiting the MSDE’s Division of Assessment, Accountability, and Information Technology, which publishes Maryland Public Schools Report Cards.
+- You can dig deeper into these numbers by visiting the MSDE’s Division of Assessment and Accountability, which publishes Maryland Public Schools Report Cards.

 - State data for Maryland postsecondary education administrators aren’t always available.
-So you may wish to consult the Maryland Higher Education Commission (MHEC)’s Annual Data Book, which encompasses all of Maryland’s public postsecondary institutions.
-Check out the section on Full-Time & Part-Time Staff to view actual employment numbers (The University of Maryland Global Campus and UMCP are the clear winners.)
+So you may wish to consult the Maryland Higher Education Commission (MHEC)’s Annual Data Book.
+Check out the section on Full-Time & Part-Time Staff to view actual employment numbers (The University of Maryland Global Campus and UMD are the clear winners.)

 Educational Leadership Salaries